-Organisations seeking ISO 27001 compliance must prove their compliance with the Standard by completing appropriate documents.
+Organisations that implement ISO 27001 must demonstrate their compliance by completing appropriate documents.

 - 4.3 The scope of the ISMS